- twitter: paulkiel

 Paul Kiel covers consumer finance for ProPublica.

-Recently, his focus has been on debt collection and high-cost lending.
-His work in 2013 was honored as a finalist for both a Gerald Loeb Award and a Best in Business award from the Society of American Business Editors and Writers.
+Recently, his focus has been on debt collection.
+His work in 2014 was honored as a finalist for a Gerald Loeb Award, a Scripps Howard Award, and a Best in Business Award from the Society of American Business Editors and Writers.

-He’s produced stories for the Washington Post, USA Today, Slate and American Public Media’s Marketplace, among others.
+He’s produced stories for the Washington Post, National Public Radio, and American Public Media’s Marketplace, among others.

 March 27, 12:07 p.m.New rules put forward by the Consumer Financial Protection Bureau would have a major impact on the high-cost loan industry.
 But if history is any guide, lenders will quickly find some loopholes.